We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 If you’ve spent any amount of time on Pinterest, you’ve probably already encountered them, even if you’re not totally sure what they are.
 But they’re kind of anything you want them to be.
 But they’re meant to be somewhere between a to-do list, a daily journal, and a way to organize your thoughts.

-It took me a while to start one, because I already have a daily journal and a to-do list system.
+It took me a while to start one, because I already have a daily journal and planner.
 I just wasn’t sure how I’d use one, even though I drooled over the pictures on Pinterest.
 But I took a super short Bullet Journaling for Book Lovers course from Modern Mrs. Darcy and finally figured out how to make one work for me.
 Yay!

 My bullet journal is mostly a bunch of book/reading trackers (with the exception of a list of my favorite drinks from the soda shop down the street).
 I love it so much.